 Veteran Administration Hospitals in the United States are subject to medical malpractice lawsuits for negligent medical care at those facilities.
 The largest medical system in the nation, the Veteran Administration Hospital System helps veterans seek medical care at these facilities in order to receive the best care they can.
 When this quality of care is not provided and a veteran suffers injury due to medical mistakes at a VA Hospital, the patient can file a medical malpractice lawsuit against the United States of America.

-How to File a VA Hospital Medical Malpractice Claim
+- How Much are VA Hospital Medical Malpractice Settlements?

 There are some common types of medical malpractice that occur in Veterans Administration Hospitals, which include: